William Jay (jurist)

-William Jay (June 16, 1789 – October 14, 1858) was an American abolitionist and jurist, son of Governor of New York and first U.S. Supreme Court Chief Justice John Jay.
+William Jay (June 16, 1789 – October 14, 1858) was an American abolitionist and jurist, son of Governor of New York and first Chief Justice of the United States John Jay.

 Early life and education

 Jay was born in New York City on June 16, 1789, in between his father's terms as United States Secretary of Foreign Affairs in the Washington administration.
 He was the son of John Jay (1745–1829) and Sarah Van Brugh (née Livingston) Jay (1756–1802).
 Among his older siblings was Peter Augustus (who served as Recorder of New York City under Richard Riker), Susan, Maria, and Ann Jay.

 His maternal grandparents were Susannah (née French) Livingston and William Livingston, an attorney who was a signer of the United States Constitution and later served as the first post-colonial Governor of New Jersey during the American Revolutionary War.
 His paternal grandparents were Peter Jay, a wealthy trader in furs, wheat, timber, and other commodities, and Mary (née Van Cortlandt) Jay (daughter of New York mayor Jacobus Van Cortlandt).

 He graduated from Yale College in 1808.